 Samsung Not Registered on Network Error: We are living in the era of smartphones, where you either compete or perish!
 Due to the cut throat competition in the world of smart phones and the technological advancements, there are updates available once in every two weeks.

 But in the case of Samsung Galaxy phones, an extremely annoying problem is found wherein if the users update their smartphone to the latest version of Android their device is not able to detect network showing “Not Registered On Network” error.
-In this error you are not able to access your phone as it comes to a standstill condition!
+In this error, you are not able to access your phone as it comes to a standstill condition!
 The root cause of this problem is the alteration in the IMEI number of your device which changes to “SN0000” and it points that your SN number has been broken.
 One might think this is a Samsung Galaxy network problem.

 Some of the Common Not Registered on Network Errors -

-- Samsung galaxy S8 not registered on network
+- Samsung galaxy Note 8 not registered on network

-- Samsung galaxy S7 not registered on network error
+- Samsung galaxy S8 not registered on network error

-- Samsung galaxy s7 not registered on network t mobile
+- Samsung galaxy s9 not registered on network t mobile

-- Samsung galaxy s 4g blaze not registered on network
+- Samsung galaxy note 9 not registered on network

-- Samsung galaxy s7 not registered on network
+- Samsung galaxy s9 not registered on network

-The “Not Registered On Network” is a common problem faced in T-Mobile, AT&T, Sprint, Airtel, Verizon Wireless, US Cellular, MetroPCS, Rogers, Virgin Mobiles.
+The “Not Registered On Network” is a common problem faced in T-Mobile, AT&T, Sprint, Airtel, Verizon Wireless, US Cellular, MetroPCS, Rogers, Virgin Mobiles, O2, Telstra.
 So here in this article, we will tell you about two simple ways to fix this pesky issue.